a16z-infra/JungleGym/README.md

 #### 🌲 TreeVoyager in-depth:

-- **Purpose**: TreeVoyager web agent Python-based protocol as described above.
-The goal of the TreeVoyager Streamlit page is to show how it works (step-by-step) and to visualize its outputs and suggested code for every step.
-It currently uses GPT-4 Turbo.
+- **Purpose**: TreeVoyager is a LLM-based (GPT-4 Turbo) DOM parser as described above.
+The goal of the TreeVoyager's Streamlit page is to show how it works (step-by-step) and to visualize its outputs and suggested code for every step.
 - The source code of TreeVoyager is in this repo under the TreeVoyager folder.
 - For instruction and documentation on how to use the TreeVoyager API, refer to the [docs](https://docs.junglegym.ai/junglegym/api-documentation/treevoyager-api).
-- #### TreeVoyager Functionality Diagram:
+- #### How does TreeVoyager work?
 <div align="center">
   <img src="https://github.com/a16z-infra/JungleGym/blob/main/TreeVoyagerBlockSimple.png" width="40%">
 </div>